 Hopefully, the answer is yes.
 Owning a reptile can be a fascinating experience, shedding some light on the exotic world of the gecko or the silent speed of the snake.

 Choosing the right home for your pet will, of course, depend largely on their size and species.
 For climbing reptiles, you’ll need taller vivariums that will adequately fit climbing foliage, while turtles will need space for wet and dry areas.
 Talk to your local pet reptile specialist to find just the right environment for your pet.

-From corn snakes to rosy boa color morphs, these creatures make truly fascinating pets.
+From corn snakes to rosy boa color morphs, to a more dangerous Small Eyed snake, these creatures make truly fascinating pets.
 The corn snake is a popular beginner pet as they carry no venom, stay a relatively short 1.8 meters long, and comes in a variety of beautiful colors.